humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 In order for this to work, there will need to be an interactive process to agree terms, ensure

+**TODO:** need to draw out all of the transaction outputs and how each is verified by the contract participants.

 ---

 ## FAQs

 In reality these are my own objections that I'm raising along the way to make sure I steelman this after!

 **Q:** How do we validate the real world facts?